knpuniversity/blog/spanish-translations.md

 You may have noticed that if you click on the script text, the video will start playing at that specific moment.
 We manage to do that by synchronizing the script and video subtitle word-by-word, giving us the ability to know *when* each word in the script occurs with the subtitles, so it's very important to keep both files as similar as possible.
-So, for making this feature to work on translated courses we need to translate the subtitles files as well.
-This is how a subtitles file look like:
+To make this feature work on translated courses we need to translate the subtitles files as well.
+This is how a subtitle file looks:

 ```
 WEBVTT